Don McKellar biography

 As a film director, Don McKellar first sprang onto the Canadian scene with his award-winning feature, Last Night (1998).
 Not only did McKellar win a slew of awards at home, including the Claude Jutra award at the Genie Awards, a Canadian Comedy Award for Film Directing, a Toronto Film Critics Association Award for Best Canadian Film and Best Canadian First Feature Film at the Toronto International Film Festival, but he also won the Award of the Youth at the prestigious Cannes Film Festival.

-Kept busy with writing and acting, McKellar didn't direct a second feature film until Childstar (2004), which he also co-wrote.
+Busy with both writing and acting, McKellar didn't direct a second feature film until Childstar (2004), which he also co-wrote.
 He played the role of limo driver Rick Schiller in the comedy, about a Hollywood child star who comes to Canada to shoot a film but runs away from the set.

-Counted seventh on the list of the top 30 people in Canadian film by the now defunct Shift magazine, McKellar continues to live in Toronto.
+Counted seventh on the list of the top 30 people in Canadian film by the now defunct Shift magazine, Don continues to live in Toronto.
+His late wife, actress Tracy Wright, died in 2010 just six and a half months after she was diagnosed with pancreatic cancer.

 Last Night (1998)